-This page titled 10.27: Introduction to Inference for a Difference in Two Population Means is shared under a CC BY 4.0 license and was authored, remixed, and/or curated by Lumen Learning.
+This page titled 10.17: Introduction- Inference for a Difference in Two Population Means is shared under a CC BY 4.0 license and was authored, remixed, and/or curated by Bill Pelz via source content that was edited to the style and standards of the LibreTexts platform.

-10.28: Inference for a Difference in Two Population Means
+10.18: Inference for a Difference in Two Population Means

-• Under appropriate conditions, conduct a hypothesis test about a difference between two population means.
+Under appropriate conditions, conduct a hypothesis test about a difference between two population means.
 State a conclusion in context.